sussmanbu/ma4615-fa22-final-project-treehuggers/content/about.md

 Github Account: https://github.com/mel-bu

-## Dan Sussman
+## Maecey Niksch

-Dan is a professor in the Math/Stat department and is the instructor for the course.
+Maecey is a senior majoring in International Relations.
+Their favorite type of tree is pine.

 <!-- Please leave in the information below -->